NERSC/spack-infrastructure/docs/spack_training.rst

 Package Preference
 -------------------

-Now let's try to run ``spack spec -Il hdf5``, you will notice spack will try to install all packages from source, some of which are dependencies that should not be installed but rather set as `external packages <https://spack.readthedocs.io/en/latest/build_settings.html#external-packages>`_.
+Now let's try to run ``spack spec -Il hdf5``, you will notice Spack will try to install all the packages from source, some of which are dependencies that should not be installed but rather set as `external packages <https://spack.readthedocs.io/en/latest/build_settings.html#external-packages>`_.
 For instance, utilities like **openssl**, **bzip2**, **diffutils**, **openmpi**, **openssh** should not be installed from source.
 We have documented a
-`Spack Externals Recommendation <https://github.com/NERSC/spack-infrastructure/blob/main/spack-externals.md>`_ that outlines a list of spack package that is available on NERSC system.
+`Spack Externals Recommendation <https://github.com/NERSC/spack-infrastructure/blob/main/spack-externals.md>`_ that outlines a list of packages where we recommend using the NERSC system installations.

 .. code-block:: console
     :linenos: